 Do you walk into your office in the morning feeling irritable and anxious from your commute?
 More of us are traveling longer to get to work.
 The average commute is 26 minutes, according the U.S. Census Bureau, which is the longest it as ever been historically.
 Plus, almost 20 percent of workers have commutes that are 45 minutes or longer.
+Although if you hate a commute that is this long then you should spare a thought for the workers that spend most their day on the roads!
+This includes delivery drivers and local handymen.
+I do hope that they aren’t paying excessive amounts for their vans, especially if they are self-employed.
+Might be worthwhile for them to know the alternatives to van finance.
 This commute time can make us feel bored, stressed, and even angry.
 Maybe we got cut off, suffered through heavy traffic, or just feel like we are wasting precious time.

 Why not shift your mindset to make your commute a more pleasurable experience?
 That may sound impossible, but some mindful driving can do the trick.
 You can engage in mindfulness throughout your travel time to help you feel happier, calmer, and more focused throughout your day.
 Here’s what you can try for a stress-free commute.